Rustic-Citrus/digital-futures-bank-challenge/docs/domain-models-test-plan.md

 * [X] ~~It should withdraw funds from an account *if* the amount is positive *and* the amount is less than the balance.~~ [Implicit in the success of the three other tests in this suite]
 * [X] It should raise an error *if* an account without an overdraft limit tries to withdraw an amount that is greater than its balance.
 * [X] It should raise an error *if* an account tries to withdraw a negative amount.
+* [ ] It should increase the number of transactions stored in the Account object by 1 when a withdrawal is made.

 ### A function that adds an overdraft to the account, which takes a number as an argument, *if* the account has the right to an overdraft.